Eigenvector dynamics under free addition: Definition and main notations

 \section{Definition and main notations}

 Let $A$ be a symmetric deterministic $N \times N$ matrix.
-The matrix $A$ is diagonalizable in an orthonormal basis of $\R^N$ and its eigenvalues will be denoted in increasing order as $a_1\leq a_2 \leq \cdots \leq a_N $.
-We will suppose that the $a_i$ are allocated smoothly as $a_i=a(\frac{i}{N})$ where $a(\cdot)$ is a ``nice'' differentiable and strictly increasing function defined on the interval $[0;1]$.
+By the spectral Theorem, $A$ is diagonalizable in an orthonormal basis of $\R^N$.
+We suppose that the eigenvalues $a_1,\dots, a_N$ of $A$ are all distinct and indexed in increasing order as

-Let $(H_t)_{t\geq 0}$ be a symmetric Brownian motion, i.e. a symmetric diffusive matrix process constructed from a family of independent real Brownian motions $B_{ij}(t)$, $1 \leq i \leq j \leq N$ as follows
+Let $(H(t))_{t\geq 0}$ be a symmetric Brownian motion, i.e. a symmetric diffusive matrix process constructed from a family of independent real Brownian motions $B_{ij}(t)$, $1 \leq i \leq j \leq N$ as follows